Mishieck/jsonat/README.md

 ### __Introduction__

 JSONAT provides a way to work with most JavaScript native data structures in JSON format. `JSON`, the property of the window object used to work with JSON data in JavaScript, uses synchronous methods to stringify and parse data.
 JSONAT has both synchronous and asynchronous variants.
-To use the asynchronous version, use JSONAT.
-To use the synchronous version, use JSONATS.
+To use the asynchronous version, use `JSONAT`.
+To use the synchronous version, use `JSONATS`.
 When using NPM, both objects are available in the exports object.
 When using a CDN, both objects are available in the window object.
 All examples given here use JSONAT, the asynchronous version.
 The parameters for both variants are the same.

 <br />